-Enfleurage is the process of extraction of essential oils and perfumes from flowers using odourless animal or vegetable fats that are solid at room temperature to capture the fragrant compounds.
+Enfleurage is the extraction of essential oils and perfumes from flowers using odourless animal or vegetable fats.

-Eugenol is a warm and spicy perfume ingredient found predominantly in clove essential oil but also in allspice, bay, cinnamon, patchouli and pimento.
+Eugenol is a warm and spicy perfume ingredient found predominantly in clove essential oil and allspice, bay, cinnamon, patchouli, and pimento.

 Factice is a display bottle of perfume used in stores for display and visual purposes only.

 Maceration is a method of extracting essential oils from flowers by soaking them in warm fats.
-The essential oils, derived from the grease and fat, are then dissolved in alcohol so the extract of floral oil can be obtained.
+The essential oils are then dissolved in alcohol so the extract of floral oil can be obtained.

-Neroli oil is a popular essential oil that is produced from the blossom of the bitter orange tree which has a sweet, honeyed scent with hints of green and spice.
+Neroli oil is a popular essential oil extracted from the flowers of the bitter orange tree, which has a sweet scent with hints of earth and spice.

-Oakmoss is the precious essence that comes from lichen which grows on oak trees across Europe that has a bitter-smelling forest floor scent.
+Oakmoss is the precious essence from lichen, which grows on oak trees across Europe and has a bitter-smelling forest floor scent.

-Odour is the characteristics of a substance that activates the olfactory system or our sense of smell.
-More often than not, the scent being referred to is unpleasant.
+Odour is the characteristic of a substance that activates the olfactory system or our sense of smell.

 The olfactory bulb is located near the front of the brain and is an essential structure in your olfactory system.
 It is the first system to receive neural input about odours detected in the nasal cavity.